« The Song of God—Volume 1, chapters 1-6

 “Nor do we know which is better – conquering them or being conquered by them.
 If we killed the sons of Dhṛtarāṣṭra, we should not care to live.
 Yet they are now standing before us on the battlefield.”

-b) Arjuna's willingness to live by begging, although a kṣatriya, proved he was a great devotee, with complete control of his mind and senses, and on a platform of detachment.
+b) Arjuna’s willingness to live by begging, although he was a kṣatriya, proved he was a great devotee, with complete control of his mind and senses, and on a platform of detachment.
 On top of that, he was a great devotee, with faith in the instructions of the Lord.
 All these qualifications meant his doubts would be short-lived.